Doctoral Admission Information

 Transcript & Test Score Submissions

-Once an application has been submitted, please request all transcripts and test scores to be sent electronically to firstname.lastname@example.org or by mail to the address below
+Once an application has been submitted, please request all transcripts and test scores (Advanced Placement, ACT, SAT, etc.) to be sent electronically to firstname.lastname@example.org or by mail to the address below

 100 University Park